island-is/island.is/apps/air-discount-scheme/README.md

 ## API

-The API allows airlines to verify discount code validity and access basic user booking info.
-Authorized airlines: `Icelandair`, `Ernir`, and `Norlandair`.
-Flights historically booked through `Icelandair` for `Norlandair` are marked with `Icelandair` but have a cooperation field with `Norlandair`.
+Airlines can verify discount codes and access basic booking info.
+Authorized airlines: `Icelandair`, `Ernir`, `Norlandair`.
+Flights booked through `Icelandair` for `Norlandair` are marked with `Icelandair`, with a cooperation field for `Norlandair`.

 [Swagger API](https://loftbru.dev01.devland.is/api/swagger)